FAQ & Fees

 • Prideworthy Fees:

-• Prideworthy’s fees vary by practitioner.
-Each practitioner will have a set fee schedule which is sent out to prospective clients with intake and consent paperwork.
+• Prideworthy’s fees vary by practitioner and by the model (intensive vs 50 minute sessions) you are seeking treatment in.
+Each practitioner will have a set fee schedule which is sent out to prospective clients within the service agreement paperwork.

 • Please note that each individual has a limited number of reduced fee sessions on offer.
 Discuss this with your practitioner if you’d like to enquire about reduced fee availability.